technomancy/leiningen/TUTORIAL.md

 group-id, since this will prevent the true maintainer from using that group-id once they publish it.
 You should use "org.clojars.$USERNAME" as the group-id instead.

+There may be times when you want to make your project available from a repository that's private for internal use.
+The simplest thing to do in this case is to set up a continuous integration server running [Hudson](http://hudson-ci.org), which can take care of both running the tests in a neutral environment and acting as a private repository server.
+Simply set up a task that polls your SCM and runs <tt>lein test! && lein install</tt> and make the hudson user's
+<tt>~/.m2/repository</tt> directory available over password-protected
+HTTP using something like <a href="http://nginx.net">nginx</a>.

 ### Server-side Projects